Jillian Beveridge, Ph.D.

-Joint injury – and anterior cruciate ligament (ACL) tear in particular – is a known risk factor for post-traumatic osteoarthritis (PTOA).
-This degenerative joint disease develops 10-15 years after injury in up to 80% of patients.
-What’s more, surgery to reconstruct the torn ligament does not change this risk.
+Joint injury, and especially anterior cruciate ligament (ACL) tear, is a known risk factor for post-traumatic osteoarthritis (PTOA), which develops 10-15 years after injury in up to 80% of patients.

-Because ACL injuries are most prevalent in physically active adolescents and young adults, ACL-injured individuals can develop symptomatic PTOA by the time they’re just 30 years old.
-This is of serious concern, given there are currently no disease-modifying drugs or treatments available for osteoarthritis.
-Afflicted individuals must manage their condition over the majority of their lifespans, creating an enormous health and economic burden in this at-risk population.
+Because ACL injuries are most prevalent in physically active adolescents and young adults, these individuals can develop symptomatic PTOA by the time they’re just 30 years old.
+Afflicted individuals must manage their condition over the majority of their lifespans, without disease-modifying drugs or treatments.

-Our research group’s interest is to understand how the mechanobiology of the joint and its component tissues is affected by ACL injury in order to inform novel solutions that reduce the risk and severity of PTOA.
-Our lab works with translational models of joint injury, as well as with patients.
-We use a combination of traditional marker-based motion capture, force data, and electromyography to quantify joint biomechanics and neuromuscular function.
-In addition, we employ biplane videoradiography, a sophisticated x-ray imaging technique that yields highly accurate (≤0.5˚/mm) 3D motion of the underlying bones during dynamic activities.
-We couple this with quantitative magnetic resonance imaging that collectively provides detailed insight into tissue function, structure and composition.
+Our research group’s interest is to understand how the mechanobiology of the joint and its component tissues is affected by ACL injury in order to reduce the risk and severity of PTOA.
+Our lab works with translational models of joint injury and with patients, using a combination of traditional marker-based motion capture, force data, and electromyography to quantify joint biomechanics and neuromuscular function.

-Our lab strives to understand the mechanisms that drive post-traumatic arthritis after intra-articular joint injuries, and anterior cruciate ligament injury in particular.
-We will use this information to test new therapies and approaches that improve long-term patient outcomes.
+Our lab works with surgeons and other scientists to discover the causes of post-traumatic arthritis in people who sustain joint injuries, especially anterior cruciate ligament injuries.
+We use this information to test new solutions and treatments that improve long-term recovery.

 - Howard, RA, Rosvold, JM, Tapper, JE, Darcy, SP, Beveridge, JE, Corr, DT, Marchuk, LL, Ronsky, JL, Frank, CB, Shrive, NG.
 (2007).
 Reproduction of ovine gait using a parallel robot.
 Journal of Biomechanical Engineering, 129(5), p.743-749.